Venus Swings By Regulus And The Moon On Monday And Toward The End Of Week

 The new moon rising on July 12 will get rid of its “puffy,” round-faced appearance and turn into a slender crescent moon by Sunday night, with the planet to its left.

 Sky watchers in the eastern United States will get a nice glimpse of the two celestial bodies seen about two degrees apart.
-Meanwhile, viewers in the western U.S. will be treated to an even greater spectacle, as Venus and the moon will appear twice as closer together.
+Meanwhile, viewers in the western U.S. will be treated to an even greater spectacle, as Venus and the moon will appear twice as close together.

 Another thing to look forward to is lunar Earthshine, a phenomenon in which the dark portion of the crescent moon, which will only be 12 percent illuminated, is given a blue-grey glow by Earth-reflected sunlight.

-Don’t miss out on this beautiful optical effect and grab your binoculars to take in a more detailed look of Venus and the moon strolling down the sky.
+Don’t miss out on this beautiful optical effect and grab your binoculars to take in a more detailed look of Venus and the moon strolling across the sky.